hfeisal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 My name is Betty
-a script that prints the effective username of the current user
+a script that prints the effective username of the current user a script that prints all the groups the current user